Print Version | Flyer | Safety Data Sheet | Guide Specification

 |Resistance to Mold Growth, ASTM D3273 and G21, highest resistance rating of 10, no visible growth|

-Position STOMP with black side down onto the floor for hard surfaces such as ceramic tile or wood flooring.
-Position STOMP with black side facing up for installation of vinyl or resilient flooring.
+Position STOMP with fibrous polyester side down onto the floor.
 Place edge to edge multiple sheets of STOMP to complete the coverage of the room being treated.

 Add desired flooring on top of STOMP as per recommended installation techniques.
-Carpet and vinyl layers can go directly on top.
+Carpet and laminate floors can be installed directly on top.
 Wood floors can be nailed directly on top.
 Laminate floors can be floated directly on top.
-Ceramic and other hard tile surface floors can have the adhesive compound added to the top surface of STOMP, then add ceramic tile to complete the job.

 Steel Stud Installation … For installation of STOMP sheets over steel studs, follow installation procedures for wood studs and replace staples with self-tapping, flat head metal screws.